gilliangoud/sport/README.md

 # GoudSport
-This project is a open-source management application for short-track speedskating competitions.
+This project is a open-source management application for short-track speed skating competitions.

 ## PoC ( Proof of Concept ):
 ### Stack: